Play Spider Solitaire Free Online

 How to Set Up Solitaire — Card Layouts for Every Popular Variant

-Learn how to set up solitaire with a real deck of cards.
-Step-by-step card layout and dealing instructions for Klondike, Spider, FreeCell, Pyramid, Canfield, Yukon, and more.
+How to set up solitaire with a real deck of cards.
+Step-by-step solitaire setup and dealing instructions for Klondike, Spider, FreeCell, Pyramid, Yukon, and 6 more variants.

 Solitaire Strategy — Tips & Techniques to Win More Games